lee-dohm/borderlands_armory/README.md

-borderlands_armory
+Borderlands Armory
 ==================

-Database, website and set of utilities for playing around with ideas regarding Borderlands 2
+A Ruby on Rails website for playing around with creating utilities for Borderlands 2.